tchbihsan/CodeFest2024/challenges/Challenge01.md

 }
 }
 ```
+2. You need to deploy 1 DynamoDB and write some test data into the newly created database.

 ## Success Criteria

 1. You have successfully created a S3 bucket and attached a bucket policy to control access to your resources via Terraform.